nfrechette/acl-ue4-plugin/Docs/cmu_performance.md

 To measure and extract the compression statistics, the provided [commandlet](../ACLPlugin/Source/ACLPlugin/Classes/ACLStatsDumpCommandlet.h) is used.

 The *ACL Plugin* uses the default settings while *UE4* uses the *Automatic Compression* with an error threshold (master tolerance) of **0.1 cm**.

+*ACL* and *UE4* both use separate methods to measure the error and both values are shown for transparency.